Doctor of Audiology (AuD)

-SLHS has a tradition of sending students to ASHA's Minority Student Leadership Program (MSLP).
+SLHS has a tradition of student participation in ASHA's Minority Student Leadership Program (MSLP).

 We have an active local chapter of the Student Academy of Audiology!

 The faculty members of the Department of Speech, Language, and Hearing Sciences are committed to providing graduate education, both academic and clinical, of the highest quality.
 We are also committed to increasing the number of well‑qualified audiologists whose backgrounds are underrepresented and whose career interests include serving individuals in underserved populations of the state and nation.
 Entry to the AuD program requires a bachelor’s degree.
 We welcome applications from individuals with undergraduate degrees in Speech, Language, & Hearing Sciences (or Communication Sciences and Disorders), as well as students with degrees from other fields.